Passeriformes / Elachuridae / Elachura

 Distribution & Habitat

-The species occurs across Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, and Vietnam.
-Its habitat consists of subtropical and tropical moist montane forests, where it favors the undergrowth and dense thickets.
-It shows particular preference for areas with thick fern ground cover, mossy rocks, decaying fallen tree trunks, and brushwood, especially near streams or creeks.
-It also inhabits long grass and scrub areas within these forests.
+Found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, and Vietnam.
+Habitat consists of subtropical or tropical moist montane forests, specifically in undergrowth and dense thickets with fern ground cover, mossy rocks, decaying trunks, brushwood near streams, long grass, and scrub.

 Source: Wikipedia · CC BY-SA 3.0